parisdalas/Slice-crc/README.md

 - **No account, no telemetry** — it doesn't track you or phone home
 - **Works offline** — only the Downloader needs a connection
 - **One window** — every tool in one place, no plugins, no extra codecs
+- **Built-in player** — play your media and set Slice as your default player
 - **One-time purchase** — no subscription

 ## Requirements